 - Individual papers must be integrated into a unified presentation.
-The dissertation must be a logical whole, not simply a compilation of individual papers. - A uniform style of headings, reference citations, and bibliographical format in compliance with this guide must be adopted for the entire manuscript.
+The dissertation must be a logical whole (i.e., not simply a compilation of individual papers), and should follow formatting requirements outlined in this manual. - A uniform style of headings, reference citations, and bibliographical format in compliance with this guide must be adopted for the entire manuscript.
 In other words, all parts of the manuscript must be formatted consistently, even if one part of the manuscript was originally submitted to a professional journal in another format.
-Consistency and uniformity throughout the manuscript are required. - Because individual papers must be incorporated into the manuscript, a single bibliography should serve the entire thesis or dissertation. - Of course, pages must be numbered consecutively throughout the manuscript.
+Consistency and uniformity throughout the manuscript are required. - Because individual papers may be incorporated into the manuscript, a single bibliography should serve the entire thesis or dissertation. - Of course, pages must be numbered consecutively throughout the manuscript.
 Individual papers may be used as individual chapters within the manuscript as long as the above requirements are met.